Skip to content

 The curriculum and study plan

 Yes — the chapter index is non-linear.
-The diagnostic identifies your weakest topics; the adaptive plan recommends those chapters first.
+Your official practice-exam baseline identifies your weakest sections; the adaptive plan recommends those chapters first.
 You can read any chapter in any order.

 A weekly plan that re-prioritises based on your last seven days of practice data.
 If your error log shows your dominant tag has shifted from Conceptual to Time pressure, the next week's plan reflects that.
 Static schedules drift out of usefulness in two weeks; the adaptive plan adjusts.